 But, the defeats in the subsequent tours to South Africa, New Zealand, England and Australia brought Dhoni’s limitations as a test captain to the fore.
 Matches were slipping away from winning positions and Dhoni didn’t seem to have the trust in the young bowling attack to take 20 wickets.
 Or maybe he just didn’t feel he had enough in the tank to nurture a young bowling attack, and that’s when he decided to start his walk towards the sunset of his career.

 Retirement from test cricket, meant he played less as compared to others and required a lot of fine tuning like one of the old machines when he had to resume international cricket.
 His big hitting ability is on a downward slope, he finds it very hard to rotate the strike in the middle overs and has had rookie fast bowlers stop him from finishing off matches which he would have done in his sleep.
-And his persistence to play Hardik Pandya ahead of another spinner in World T20 last year or not trusting Ashwin with enough overs in the World T20 and the IPL, were signs of a man so exhausted by leadership that he was making school boy errors at the biggest stage.
+His persistence to play Hardik Pandya ahead of another spinner in World T20 last year or not trusting Ashwin with enough overs in the World T20 and the IPL, were signs of a man so exhausted by leadership that he was making school boy errors at the biggest stage.
 While Pandya might have bowled the last over in the Bangladesh game, his was economy was always greater than the average economy rate of the match.
 Read more on the that match here.

 The way Dhoni announced stepping down as captain make you wonder if Dhoni realised that he thought he couldn’t be objective towards his place in the team.
 Dhoni understood that his performances were not where he would like them to be, and till the time he was captain, no one was going to drop him.
 But that’s the beauty of uncertainty attached with MS Dhoni, maybe he just had enough of it and wanted someone else to decide how and where he should bat and with it, giving him the freedom to bat freely.